 Before reading the trace in detail, look at the high-level signals and classify which of the four modes this is.
 Classification determines the triage path.
 A cost runaway investigation has nothing in common with a context poisoning investigation.
 Misclassify and you spend an hour reading the wrong evidence.

 Walk the trace backward from the wrong output.
-Identify the earliest step where the agent's reasoning diverges from what you would expect.
+Identify the earliest step where the agent's reasoning diverges from what you'd expect.
 That step is the fault origin — not the step that produced the bad output, but the step that first introduced the wrong premise.
 Everything between origin and final output is cascade.

 The backward trace method